jasonaaronwilson/omni-c/README.md

 # Purpose

 Most C language successors, with the exception of Go, deviate significantly from C's simplity usually with the introduction of inheritance.
+(Go went with Javascript esque "duck typing' which apparently creates it's own problems.)

-C is a painful language to write large programs in but a few tweaks and this changes dramatically.
+C is a painful language to write large programs in for many reasons, but a few tweaks changes this dramatically.
+Overloaded function alone even without namespaces already resolve many naming collisions.

-Omni C might be closest to Java or C# without classes but still with a nod to low-level programming use cases and of course AOT (ahead-of-time compilation) being the default model.
+Omni C might be closest to Java or C# (without classes) but still with a nod to low-level programming use cases and of course AOT (ahead-of-time compilation) being the default model.
+A program compiled by Omni C contains all it needs to run on the same platform.
+While there are many competing ways to distribute programs, this simple (default) approach adheres the the KISS principle.

-Targeting C means that Omni C can run just about everywhere (including the browser via wasm). wasm also allows Omni C code to be used from other programming languages that have wasm interop.
+Targeting C means that Omni C can run just about everywhere (including the browser via wasm and potentially non gcc or clang embedded systems via alternare C compilers). wasm also allows Omni C code to be used from other programming languages that have wasm interop.

-The features I've included in Omni C have been vetted by 25+ years of professional software engineering including many large projects across the entire stack (I've written "microcode" level code, backend server code, command line utilities, web frontends, etc.) I've had an interest in programming languages design and implementation even longer than that.
+The features I've included in Omni C have been vetted by 25+ years of professional software engineering including many large projects across the entire software stack (I've written "microcode" level code, backend server code, command line utilities (many of which are bash scripts), web frontends, etc.).
+I've had an interest in programming languages design and implementation even longer than that.

-Most importantly Omni C is the language that I personally want to write my code in.
-I want the code to look exactly the way I expect, I want the feature set that I think will make me most productive even if this means giving up some overall performance.
+Most importantly Omni C is the language that I personally want to write my code in and feel like that code I write will last.

+Naturally I want the code to look exactly the way I expect, I want Omni C to have the feature set that I think will make me most productive even if this means giving up a bit of overall performance.
 I want my code to run anywhere I need it and be as easy to debug as possible.
-I want to be able to print out code like a book and I want the code to be readable and writable without a fancy IDE.
-I want a efficient target for code generation.
+I want to be able to print out code like a book and be readable and writable without a fancy IDE.
+I want high performance code code though we are never going to prefer benchmarks over ease of use and correctness.
+I want Omni C to have as little undefined behavior as possible.

-I think there are some dynamic languages which are easy to read and write but static type checking is essential to me because I tend to introduce numerous small errors in programs as I write them and the static type checking system finds many of these immediately without even running tests.
+There are some dynamic languages which are easy to read and write but static type checking is essential to me because I tend to introduce numerous small errors in programs as I write them and the static type checking system finds many of these immediately without even running tests.
 (And again, many of these dynamic languages still employ inheritance.)